|Email To Friend|

 Fort George Now turn left into Fort Street and at the end you will find the 18th century fort, with replica canon, that was used to defend Grand Cayman from attacks by Spanish marauders and piracy.
 In 2014 a restoration of the fort was completed adding a replica look out post that was used by the Home Guard in World War II to watch for German submarines.
 A three piece mural painted by artist John Broad was also added.
 The murals depicts different scenes throughout Fort George’s lifetime.
 (10–15mins)

-Fish Market Continue walking with the waterfront to your left for 5mins to where the fishermen sell their daily catch.
+Fish Market Walk a little further along the waterfront tand see where the fishermen sell their daily catch.
 (10mins)

 Elmslie Church Named after Rev. James Elmslie, who preached in Cayman in the 1840s, this church was constructed during the 1920s by the naval architect Capt.
 Rayal Bodden.
 (Inside you will notice the roof is designed like a ship’s hull turned upside down).
 A war memorial in the form of a large white Celtic cross stands just in front of the church.
 Open to visitors Monday-Friday 7am-3pm.
 If closed ask in the church office.
 (15–30mins)